Podcast Sponsorship ROI Case Studies and Examples (2026)

 Five tracking layers covered attribution across the two-month pilot and bonus window:

-• Landing page built specifically for podcast audience with enrolment form
+• Landing page built specifically for the podcast audience with an enrolment form

-• Promo code LEADERPOD200 tracked in sponsor’s payment system
+• Promo code LEADERPOD200 tracked in the sponsor’s payment system

 • Enrolment form included “How did you hear about us?” with podcast attribution